Analysis | Asa Hutchinson and the conservative case for caution on transgender restrictions

 - “Do you want to listen to the medical profession?
 Do you want to listen to professional counselors?
 Do you want to listen to parents?
 Or do you want to leave all these decisions to the legislators that come from all different kinds of backgrounds?
 Yes, they’re elected to represent you.
 But they do not necessarily make the right judgments for parents and for doctors in the most sensitive issues.”

 - “The research that I’ve seen shows that these troubled youth, these ones that have gender dysphoria, that they also have depression, they have suicidal tendencies.
-It’s a higher suicide rate than others. … And they go to their parents, the parents go to doctors, and they try to deal with is very difficult issue.
+It’s a higher suicide rate than others. … And they go to their parents, the parents go to doctors, and they try to deal with this very difficult issue.
 I don’t think we should deny them health care.”

 - “I’m a person of faith.
 But at the same time, I’m a person of limited role of government.
 I sign pro-life bills.
 I signed many bills that would be looked at as a very conservative, but this is one that crosses the line.
 There’s no need for it, and it doesn’t justify itself.”